Table of Contents Show

 - Auxier Ridge and Courthouse Rock: 5.0 miles, moderate

 - Silvermine Arch and Hidden Arch: 5.1 miles, moderate

 - Double Arch, Star Gap Arch, Arch of Triumph (unmarked): 5.6 miles, moderate

 - Indian Staircase and Indian Arch (unmarked): 3.5 miles, difficult

 Remember to plan when hiking, leave no trace, and respect wildlife and other visitors when exploring this amazing place.

 Enjoy Red River Gorge Camping!

+Red River Gorge in Kentucky is the perfect destination for the whole family to witness breathtaking views, tour historic places, learn about different rock formations, and so much more.
 We recommend Red River Gorge camping for at least a week.
 With so much to explore in the area, a weekend visit may keep you wanting more.